canmogol/REST-PostgreSQL-Performance/project-webflux/README.md

 ## Test Results

-The following are the measurements on memory, cpu and avarage response times for `project-webflux` as Java and Native compiled Java application with the `go-postgresql-rest` application as the Go application.
+The following are the measurements on memory, cpu and avarage response times for `project-webflux` as Java and Native compiled Java application with the `go-postgresql-rest` application as the Go application, `express-js` as the Node app.

 The average startup time for the Java application is 2.5 seconds, after compiling to native the average is around 90ms, similar to the Go application.